Market Volatility

 Disclaimers

-HARBOURVIEW ANNUITIES ARE PRODUCTS OF THE INSURANCE INDUSTRY AND NOT GUARANTEED BY ANY BANK NOR INSURED BY THE FDIC OR NCUA/NCUSIF OR ANY OTHER FEDERAL GOVERNMENTAL AGENCY.
+OCEANVIEW ANNUITIES ARE PRODUCTS OF THE INSURANCE INDUSTRY AND NOT GUARANTEED BY ANY BANK NOR INSURED BY THE FDIC OR NCUA/NCUSIF OR ANY OTHER FEDERAL GOVERNMENTAL AGENCY.
 MAY LOSE VALUE.
 NO BANK/CREDIT UNION GUARANTEE.
 NOT A DEPOSIT.
 MAY ONLY BE OFFERED BY A LICENSED INSURANCE AGENT.
 GUARANTEES ARE SUBJECT TO THE CLAIM PAYING ABILITY OF THE ISSUING INSURANCE COMPANY.

 A.M.
-Best Rating as of December 11, 2024, is subject to change.
+Best Rating as of February 11, 2026, is subject to change.
 A (Excellent) rating is third highest of fifteen possible rating classes for financial strength.
 The outlook assigned to these Credit Ratings is stable.

 This material is a general description intended for general public, educational use.
 Oceanview Life and Annuity Company is not providing investment advice for any individual or in any individual situation, and therefore nothing in this correspondence should be read as such.

 Neither Oceanview Life and Annuity Company nor any of its representatives may provide tax or legal advice.
+Clients should consult their own qualified tax or legal advisors.

 Withdrawals in excess of any Free Partial Withdrawal amounts are subject to a Surrender Charge and Market Value Adjustment (MVA).
 The MVA may have the effect of increasing or decreasing the Surrender Value of the withdrawal depending on the market interest rate changes.

 The IRS may impose a penalty for withdrawals prior to age 59 ½.
+Withdrawals may also be subject to ordinary income tax.

 Contracts purchased in an IRA or other tax-qualified plan provide no additional tax-deferral benefit, since they are already afforded tax-deferred status.
 All annuity features, risks, limitations, and costs should be considered prior to purchasing an annuity within a tax-qualified retirement plan.
 For non-qualified annuities, tax deferral is not available to corporations and certain other entities.